Rams striving to end long regular-season skid against 49ers

 PROTECTING STAFFORD

 The Niners sacked Matthew Stafford seven times in their 24-9 win four weeks ago, and their defensive line's dominance has been a significant factor in just about every victory in this streak.
-But Arik Armstead hasn't played on the Niners' line since the first win over LA, and he is expected to be out with injuries again.
+But Arik Armstead hasn't played on the Niners' line since the first win over LA, and is out again this weekend with injuries.

 The Rams' offensive line health has improved marginally, with center Brian Allen back in the lineup Sunday after missing five games.
 Alaric Jackson, the undrafted free agent taking over at left tackle for the Rams, will get a serious test from the Niners' remaining pass rushers.